susannalles/DHPracticum_Spring23/schedule.md

 - Materials available through a [Google Collab notebook](https://colab.research.google.com/drive/1r8T4Yhff7x9YaPqwEkf5Fm_8zG7AwdJj?usp=sharing)
 - Raw code in [GitHub repo](https://github.com/jerrybonnell/dh_practicum_mll774_eng613)

->> Prerequisite: you need to associate the notebook with a Google account.
+- Prerequisite: you need to associate the notebook with a Google account.
 Also save a copy of it to your Google Drive, and run that one instead so that you can keep any changes made (There is a note about this at the top of the notebook).
 One caveat: the first cell installs some packages, please allow ~5 minutes to complete.

 1. Readings:

 These reading are case studies that examine sentiment analysis in literary/historical corpora.
 - Lerma Mayer, Adán Israel, Ximena Gutierrez-Vasques, Ernesto Priani Saiso, Hannu Salmi.
-Underlying Sentiments in 1867: A Study of News Flows on the Execution of Emperor Maximilian I of Mexico in Digitized Newspaper Corpora. *Digital Humanities Quarterly* 16.4, 2022.  <http://digitalhumanities.org:8081/dhq/vol/16/4/000649/000649.html>
+[Underlying Sentiments in 1867: A Study of News Flows on the Execution of Emperor Maximilian I of Mexico in Digitized Newspaper Corpora](http://digitalhumanities.org:8081/dhq/vol/16/4/000649/000649.html). *Digital Humanities Quarterly* 16.4, 2022.
 - Schmidt, Thomas, and Manuel Burghardt.
-An Evaluation of Lexicon-based Sentiment Analysis Techniques for the Plays of Gotthold Ephraim Lessing. *Proceedings of Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature*, pages 139–149
-Santa Fe, New Mexico, USA, August 25, 2018. <https://aclanthology.org/W18-4516.pdf>
+[An Evaluation of Lexicon-based Sentiment Analysis Techniques for the Plays of Gotthold Ephraim Lessing.](https://aclanthology.org/W18-4516.pdf) *Proceedings of Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature*, pages 139–149, Santa Fe, New Mexico, USA, August 25, 2018.

 ## (10) March 30, 2023: Digital Humanities Research Institute